2pha/lan-rtsp-camera-wall/README.md

 Notes:
 1. Only tested on Ubuntu and Chrome.
+2. You need to edit the rtsp paths in mediamtx.yml.
-2. No sound as MediaMTX did not easily support the sound my Reolink cameras put out.
+3. No sound as MediaMTX did not easily support the sound my Reolink cameras put out.
 Though you could add this and add a sound button to the html.
-3. No way to reorder the cameras in the html page itself.
+4. No way to reorder the cameras in the html page itself.
 You can change the html source to do it (it's just css changes).